dap-ps/infra-dapps/README.md

   - This is mostly due to AWS being slow at destorying resources and their race conditions
 * There is no easy way of making ElasticBeanstalk spread geographically
   - The only way seems to have multiple EB environments linked via ELB
+* CDN can be slow to pick up updates to ElasticBeanstalk application
+  - Invalidating the CloudFront cache fixes the issue

 # TODO